 Handle Little Things Before They Become Big Things

-Good leaders take care of little things before they become big things.
+Take care of little things before they become big things.